Finding a newborn photographer in RI, CT, and MA;

 This is a great question and this type of language is second nature to us photographers but can be so overwhelming to others not in the field!
 We covered studio sessions and showed you examples above so on to the others.

 A birth photography session is well, photos of the whole birth process from contractions to meeting your baby and everything in between (no pun intended!?).
 While I don’t offer birth photography due to scheduling, I most certainly see the importance of these images.
 Looking at the image of the moment you see your child for the first time is a feeling I can’t describe.
 As for the more graphic stuff, it’s not for everyone and I respect that!

 A fresh 48 photographer will come to your hospital room during the first 48 hours of your baby’s life and take his/her photos in the hospital bassinet as well as take portraits of baby and you along with other family members.
 In a way, a fresh 48 is similar to the hospital photographer but by booking your own photographer, you are able to choose a style that matches yours.
 If you can work out the schedules, it’s amazing to plan on having siblings and/or family members be photographed as they actually meet your little bundle!

 Lastly, a lifestyle photographer will come to your home and photograph your baby in a candid manner; perhaps laying in his/or her crib, getting a bath, or being fed.

 So I’m not telling you NOT to ask your social media friends, what I’m telling you is, be clear about what you are looking for.

-IMPORTANT NOTE: While yes, we are obviously promoting our services (we are a business, after all) we are in no way shape or form, nor do we ever, look down on any business who operates differently.
-We once were that $150 with all the files photographer so here’s what we have to say to them: YOU DO YOU!
-In the meantime, we are always happy to help you, even if we are in the same local community <3
+IMPORTANT NOTE: While yes, I am obviously promoting my services (I am a business, after all) I am in no way shape, or form, nor do I ever, look down on any business that operates differently.
+I once was that $150 with all the files photographer so here’s what I have to say to them: YOU DO YOU!
+In the meantime, I am always happy to help you, even if I am in the same local community <3